symphonycms/members/README.markdown

 the latest code that will be packaged into the 2.2.1 release.
 This extension should not be used in production environments and is provided solely for the purpose of testing and feedback at this stage.

-## Known Issues

-- The styling of the Member: Password field, and the Role creation page will change from with the help of the WG's

 ## Installation and Setup

 1. Upload the 'members' folder to your Symphony 'extensions' folder.